 Phase 2: The Liver's Work

 Your liver treats the Delta-9 THC like any other compound and attempts to process it.
-Special enzymes in your liver break the Delta-9 THC down and convert it into a completely new metabolite called 11-hydroxy-THC.
+Enzymes in your liver break down Delta-9 THC and convert it into a new metabolite called 11-hydroxy-THC.

 Why 11-hydroxy-THC is the Game Changer:

-• It is significantly more potent than standard Delta-9 THC.
+It is more potent than standard Delta-9 THC.

-When people say gummies give them a heavier, more intense “body high” than smoking, it is because they aren’t actually feeling Delta-9 anymore—they are feeling the 11-hydroxy-THC created by the liver.
+When people say gummies give them a heavier, more intense “body high” than smoking, it is because they aren’t actually feeling Delta-9 anymore—they are feeling the 11-hydroxy-THC.

 Phase 3: The Endocannabinoid System (The High)